 A general liability insurance policy is the foundation of your small business insurance coverage, which may also include things like workers’ compensation, an umbrella policy and commercial vehicle insurance.
-It generally covers your business liability, such as public injury, copyright violations and lawsuits.
+It generally covers your business liability, such as bodily injury, damage to someone else's property, copyright violations and lawsuits.

 Your actual insurance coverage depends on your policy, so work with your insurance company or broker, and read the policy carefully to get what you need.

-General liability typically covers your business and any business that subcontracts you against costs associated with:
+General liability insurance can help protect your business from costs associated with:

-- Lawsuit expenses, such as investigations, attorney’s fees and settlements.
+- Lawsuit defense costs, investigations, attorney’s fees and settlements

-- Advertising injury (financial loss caused by your ad).
+- Personal and advertising injury (financial loss caused by your ad)

 Just as a foundation isn’t a house by itself, a general liability policy doesn’t cover all your business insurance needs.